-- Innovators – Represent a small percentage of the market that is at the forefront of adopting new products.
+- Innovators – These adopters represent a small percentage of the market that is at the forefront of adopting new products.
 These people are often viewed as enthusiasts and are eager to try new things, often without regard to price.
-While a good test ground for new products, marketers find that Innovators often do not remain loyal as they continually seek new products.
+While a useful test ground for new products, marketers find that Innovators often do not remain loyal as they continually seek new products.

-- Early Adopters – This group contains more members than the Innovator category.
-They share Innovators’ enthusiasm for new products though they tend to be more practical about their decisions.
-They also are eager to communicate their experiences with the Early Majority (next group) and because of their influence they are important to the future success of the product (i.e., act as opinion leaders).
+- Early Adopters – This group contains more members than the Innovators category.
+They share Innovators’ enthusiasm for new products, though they tend to be more practical about their decisions.
+They also are eager to communicate their experiences with the Early Majority (next group) and, because of their influence, they are important to the future success of the product (i.e., act as opinion leaders).